704-982-6824 secondstpres@gmail.com

 Is there a nursery available for my infant or small child?

 We worship as families as much as possible.
-Your children are welcome in the worship service.
+Your children are welcome and encouraged to remain in the worship service.
 We expect to hear and to see normal sounds and activities as expected at age-appropriate levels.
 We have a “parenting room” just off the sanctuary entry to sit with your child if he or she gets restless.
 We also have a “toddlers’ nursery” for children ages 6mos – 3 years which becomes available before the hymn just before the sermon for the benefit of parents who may need assistance to enable them to participate in worship during the sermon.
 We are happy to answer questions upon your arrival

 What is your worship service like?